You may have donated your own blood to help medical patients in need of blood transfusions, but dogs sometimes need to get blood transfusions, too.

 If your friends ask about the shaved spot on your dog’s neck, it can be a good opportunity to spread the word about canine blood donations and to take pride in your dog’s brave sacrifice.

 Has your dog ever donated blood?
-Would you recommend blood donation to other dog owners?
+Would you recommend blood donation to other dog parents?
 Let us know in the comments below!